hmajid2301/blog/content/slides/gophercon-otel/_index.md

 ## Exemplars

-Otel context to a metric event -> connect to a trace signal
+- OTel context to a metric
+  - Connect to a trace

 ---